 Once you assign an accrual policy to employees, you can click on the policy name in Settings > Absences to find out how many employees are currently subject to the relevant policy.

-Note that accrual policies cannot be deleted as long as they are assigned to one or more employees.
+Please note that accrual policies cannot be deleted as long as they are assigned to one or more employees.
 If you still wish to remove the policy as an option for future selection, you can archive it.

 Archived accrual policies are no longer shown as an available option and cannot be assigned to employees.
 Archived policies can be found in Settings > Absences > Paid vacation > Accruals > Archive.
-The archive also shows details on when the accrual was archived by whom, and how many employees the accrual is still assigned to.
+The archive also shows details on when the accrual was archived and by whom, and how many employees the accrual is still assigned to.

 Can't find what you're looking for?